peteroupc/html3dutil/doc/H3DU.CurveEval.md

 #### Parameters

 * `evaluator` (Type: Object)<br>
-    An object that must contain a function named <code>evaluate</code>, giving 3 values as a result. </ul>
+    An object that must contain a method named <code>evaluate</code> that takes a single U coordinate and returns a 3-element array.

 #### Return Value